mj41/Algorithm-SpiralMatrix/docs/distance-variants.md

 but let's first skip two layers to visualize the pattern clearly.
 You see 4x red will be the first and 4x blue the last.
-It's the same also one and two steps from the core.
+It's the same also one, two or more steps from the core.

 ![9x9-a](./distance-variants-9x9-a.png)

-Lets skip to the outer most layer first to visualize that he have again eight dark green positions.
+Lets skip to the outer most layer first to visualize that we have again eight dark green positions.
 And near them also two more free space before we read the blue corner.